dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 As already mentioned above, investors too profit both from the tokenization and decentralization that a DAO such as the SNS can provide.
 First, tokenization allows investors to get SNS tokens and invest in a dapp.
-The fact that tokens can then be staked in neurons and thus allow for governance participation, ensures that investors can contribute to the decisions on how the dapp will be evolved.
+The fact that tokens can then be staked and then be used for governance participation ensures that investors can contribute to the decisions on how the dapp will be evolved.
 Voting rewards might further incentivize investors to participate in governance.
 Finally, the positive network effects that tokenomics can have are of course also in the interest of the investors whose tokens have an increased value if